localdevices/pyorc/docs/user-guide/velocimetry/index.rst

                     engine: numba

         Here the ``engine: numba`` ensures that the much faster numba implementation is used (default).
         ``window_size: 64`` overrides any window size provided in the camera configuration and sets it to 64.
-When using the engine parameter with ``numba`` or ``numpy``, you can also provide memory safety margins by manually adjusting the chunk size with the ``chunksize`` parameter.
+        You can also provide memory safety margins by manually adjusting the chunk size with the ``chunksize`` parameter.
 If you notice a memory warning is given, and ``chunksize`` is set to 5, try manually setting it to e.g. 3 or 2.
 The default should be reasonably safe, so we hope you never have to touch this parameter at all :-) unless you process very very large videos with very large objectives.

+        If you have normalized your images, or used differencing in time with thresholding to zero to enhance the visibility of tracers, your image likely contains many zero values leading to interrogation windows with very little signal.This can lead to very noisy results, and also unnecessary computations in areas where only background was visible.
+To prevent this, you can set a ``signal_threshold`` (default is unset) to filter out windows with little signal.
+This is computed as the fraction of non-zero pixels in the window stack.
+This can lead to much better and cleaner results and also speed up the processing by skipping windows with little signal.
+        E.g. 0.2 means that at least 20% of the pixels in the window stack should be non-zero to be included in the correlation processing.
+This is usually a good default when you use differenced images.

         You can also set ``ensemble_corr`` to ``true``.
 With this option, cross correlation will be computed for all frames, and correlation are averaged per interrogation window, before extracting displacements and estimating